-- 1. The Department of Education shall offer or arrange for training and technical assistance to applicants in developing business plans and estimating costs and income.
-This assistance shall address estimating startup costs, projecting enrollment, and identifying the types and amounts of state and federal financial assistance the center may be eligible to receive.
-The training shall include instruction in accurate financial planning and good business practices. - 2.
-An applicant must participate in the training provided by the Department of Education before filing an application.
-The Department of Education may provide technical assistance to an applicant upon written request. - (e) The terms and conditions for the operation of a center must be agreed to by the sponsor and the applicant in a written contract.
+(d)1.
+The Department of Education shall offer or arrange for training and technical assistance to centers which must include developing and amending business plans, estimating and accounting for costs and income, complying with state and federal grant and student performance accountability reporting requirements, implementing good business practices, and identifying state and federal financial aid the center may be eligible to receive.

+2. An applicant must participate in the training provided by the department after approval of its application but at least 30 days before the first day of classes at the center.
+The department may provide technical assistance to an applicant upon written request.

+(e) The terms and conditions for the operation of a center must be agreed to by the sponsor and the applicant in a written contract.
 The sponsor may not impose unreasonable requirements that violate the intent of giving centers greater flexibility to meet educational goals.
-The applicant and sponsor must reach an agreement on the provisions of the contract or the application is deemed denied. - (f) The sponsor shall monitor and review the center's progress toward charter goals and shall monitor the center's revenues and expenditures.
-The sponsor shall perform the duties provided in s.
-1002.345. - (7) LEGAL ENTITY.-A center must organize as a nonprofit organization and adopt a name and corporate seal.
+The applicant and sponsor must reach an agreement on the provisions of the contract or the application is deemed denied.

+(f) The sponsor shall monitor and review the center's progress toward charter goals and shall monitor the center's revenues and expenditures.
+The sponsor shall perform the duties provided in s.1002.345.

+(7) LEGAL ENTITY.-A center must organize as a nonprofit organization and adopt a name and corporate seal.
 A center is a body corporate and politic, with all powers to implement its charter program.
-The center may: - (a) Be a private or a public employer.
+The center may:

+(a) Be a private or a public employer.